xapax/security/find_subdomains.md

 Another typical usage of CNAME is to link www.example.com to example.com

 CNAME is quite convenient.
 Because if you change the A-record.
 The IP-address, you don't need to change the other subdomains, like ftp.example.com or www.example.com.
 Since they both point to example.com, which is a A-record and points directly to the IP.

+Another note.
+If foo.example.com points to bar.example.com, that mean that bar.example.com is the CNAME (Canonical/real/actual Name) of foo.example.com.

 * Alias
 Kind of like CNAME in that it points to another name, not an IP.